Strike Attack Operational Evaluation Unit

-The Strike Attack Operational Evaluation Unit (SAOEU) or Strike Attack OEU, was a unit of the Royal Air Force based at RAF Boscombe Down in Wiltshire between 1987 and 2004.
-The unit operated the Panavia Tornado GR.1 and GR.4, BAE Harrier GR.5 & T.4A and SEPECAT Jaguar aircraft.
+The Strike Attack Operational Evaluation Unit (SAOEU) or Strike Attack OEU, was a unit of the Royal Air Force based at Boscombe Down airfield in Wiltshire between 1987 and 2004.
+The unit operated the Panavia Tornado GR1 and GR4, BAE Harrier GR5 & T4A and SEPECAT Jaguar aircraft.
 The role of the SAOEU was to evaluate new and existing equipment and to develop fast-jet ground attack tactics to provide timely advice to the front line.